Get started - it's free!

 Prerequisites

-To get started with Tailscale Services, you must:
+To get started with Tailscale Services, you must have:

-• Have a resource running on a tailnet device that you can expose as a Tailscale Service.
+• An internal resource running on a tailnet device that you want to expose as a Tailscale Service.
+The device hosting the resource must use a tag-based identity.

 Get started